jeffseely/jeffseely.github.io/Text.md

 `"Adam" < "Eve";`

 will produce the value true.
 Why?
-Experiment in Repl.it to see if your reasoning is correct.
+Experiment in Replit.com to see if your reasoning is correct.
 There are other logical operators such as >= which is "greater than or equal to", and != which is "not equal to", and == which is "equal to".
 The reason for the double equal sign is that the single equal sign is already used as the assignment operator.
 In many cases the triple equal sign is preferred since it checks not only value but type.
 Try making some true or false statements with those operators.

 There are also some operations that can be applied to the Boolean values, true and false.
 The operations are AND, OR and NOT and their operator symbols are &&, || and ! respectively.
 According to Boolean logic, a statement is only true if it is entirely true.
 For instance,